dlwh/draccus/docs/api.md

 }
 ```

-Where `#!python pyrallis.decode(TrainConfig, d)` will generate the matching dataclass.
+Where `#!python draccus.decode(TrainConfig, d)` will generate the matching dataclass.
 The values will be fed into the dataclass constructor.
-Values can be missing if they have a default value, otherwise pyrallis will just fail to construct the class.
+Values can be missing if they have a default value, otherwise draccus will just fail to construct the class.

-#### pyrallis.decode.register
+#### draccus.decode.register

 ```python
 def register(cls, func, include_subclasses=False)
 ```
-Pyrallis can decode many different types, but there's still a chance you might want to a type that isn't already built-in into pyrallis.
+Draccus can decode many different types, but there's still a chance you might want to a type that isn't already built-in into draccus.
 This can be easily done using the register mechanism.

 ???
 "The @withregistry wrapper"

-    The register method is a result of using the @withregistry wrapper over the pyrallis.decode function, a variant for pyrallis of the @singledispatch that only creates a registry and does not override the default entrypoint.
+    The register method is a result of using the @withregistry wrapper over the draccus.decode function, a variant for draccus of the @singledispatch that only creates a registry and does not override the default entrypoint.

 > Parameters